 For over 30 years the Yamaha Disklavier has refined the player piano experience.
-Perfecting streaming services on Disklavier TV & Radio, recording live performances with video and offering everyone from homes and hospitality, to artists and institutions, the most unique and unparalleled system available.
+Perfecting streaming services on Disklavier TV & Radio, recording live performances with video and offering everyone from homes and hospitality, to artists and institutions, the Disklavier ismost unique and unparalleled system available.

-As a piano technician and owner of a Yamaha Piano Dealership, I can help you get the most from your Disklavier System.
-It's a lot more fun this way.
+75% of Disklavier owners don't use Disklavier Radio or TV.
+As a piano technician and owner of a Yamaha Piano Dealership, I can help you get the most from your Yamaha Disklavier System.
+Friends and family will enjoy it, and it's a whole lot more fun.

 Yamaha Disklavier with tablet based controllers, Disklavier Radio & TV, and sound throughout the house